 When will I receive a receipt for my license plate contribution?

 Your license plate donation is 100% tax deductible as a charitable contribution.
 When the alumni association receives notification of your purchase or renewal, we will send a charitable receipt acknowledging your gift.

 How do you use my license plate contribution?

-Proceeds from the University of Kansas License Plate program will help fund the Kansas Honors Program.
-Since 1971, this KU tradition has recognized Kansas high school seniors who rank academically in the top 10 percent of their class.
+Proceeds from the University of Kansas License Plate program will help fund the Kansas Honor Scholars Program.
+The program, a KU tradition since 1971, recognizes Kansas high school seniors who rank academically in the top 10 percent of their class.
 Selections are made regardless of curricula, majors, occupational plans or higher-education goals.
-Each Kansas Honor Scholar receives a certificate, a commemorative dictionary and CD, and an invitation to one of 40 receptions throughout the state.

 Contact our License Plate Administrator, Julie Lowrance, at email@example.com or 800-584-2957 for more information.